 Using log4j in Tomcat and Solr and How to Make a Customized File Appender

 This article shows how to use log4j for both tomcat and solr, besides that, I will also show you the steps to make your own customized log4j appender and use it in tomcat and solr.
+If you want more information than is found in this blogpost, feel free to visit our website or contact us.

 Default Tomcat log mechanism